noct-lang/noct/spec/noct-spec.rst

 .. _`for statement`:

 A for-range statement iterates over a range of values.
 It will run over all the values that are part of the range given to the statement.
+After the range of the for loop, an optional where clause can be added, this clauses is an expression that returns a boolean value and decides if the iteration needs to be looped over.

 .. code-block::

-    for-range-statement = [ label-statement ], 'for', '(', identifier-list, 'in', expression, ')', statement;
+    for-range-statement = [ label-statement ], 'for', identifier-list, 'in', ? expression, expect aggr-init-expression ?, [ for-where-clause ], '{', statement, '}';
+    for-where-clause = 'where', expression;

 Switch statements
 `````````````````

 A switch statement does a pattern match on a given value and changes the code flow based on that.
 All possible paths are defined as cases, a case exists out of 3 elements::

-- Static expression: can be any compile-time executable expression or a blank identifier, signalling that it is a default case when no patterns match.
+- Pattern: The pattern to match when switching the value.
-- Dynamic expression: An additional runtime expression, which can be used to distinguish between multiple cases with the same static expression, these conditions are check from top to bottom.
+- Expression: An additional runtime expression, which can be used to distinguish between multiple cases with the same static expression, these conditions are check from top to bottom.
 - Statement: A statement to be executed when the case is selected.

 If a case is defined as '_', and no dynamic expression is included, this is used as the default case.